qiscus/qiscus-sdk-android/docs/advance-section.md

 ```
 **Signature :**

-JWT need to be signed using Qiscus Secret Key, the one you get in [dashboard](https://www.qiscus.com/dashboard/login).The signature is used to verify that the sender of the JWT is who it says it is.
-To create the signature part you have to take the encoded Jose header , the encoded JWT Claim Set, a Qiscus Secret Key, the algorithm specified in the header, and sign that.
+JWT need to be signed using Qiscus Secret Key, the one you get in [dashboard](https://www.qiscus.com/dashboard/login).
+The signature is used to verify that the sender of the JWT is who it says it is.
+To create the signature part you have to take the encoded Jose header, the encoded JWT Claim Set, a Qiscus Secret Key, the algorithm specified in the header, and sign that.

 The signature is computed using the following pseudo code :